Sad

 It has been a very sad month for us.
 It is always emotionally draining for us at the rescue when we lose a kitten.

+Here she is a few hours after surgery with her shaved and sutured leg.
+The injection port of her IV catheter sticks out above her head because she is so tiny.
 This is Tizzie five days after surgery.
 The pink suture in her upper lip doesn't bother her at all and she really loves her food, no problems eating.
 She is a chow hound.

 Tizzie's leg after five days.
 She is able to walk on it and never licks or fusses at the sutures.
 She is such a good girl.
 Loves to be loved and purrs even when we give her medicine.